 A nested data type contains an array of objects and allows each field to be indexed in the context of their object group, rather than as independent field values.

-To understand the differences between the object data type, nested data type, and nested fields, read Choosing between the object or nested data type.
+To understand the differences between the object data type, nested data type, and nested fields, read Choosing between object and nested data types.

 Here is an example of a nested data type that contains multiple items, called